Recognizing Cat Stress & Providing Relief

 Since cats do so much to help reduce our stress levels, it’s important to try and return the favor.
 After all, they get stressed, too sometimes.
 So, it’s good to know how to offer your cat stress relief when you see signs of a stressed-out cat.

-Some stressful situations can be good for keeping a cat engaged and stimulated – allowing your cat to feel new sensations through play and exposure to the outdoors is a positive example of stress.
+Some stressful situations can be good for keeping a cat engaged and stimulated.
+Allowing your cat to feel new sensations through play and exposure to the outdoors is a positive example of stress.
 But chronic stress can lead to health issues in your cat.

 Changes in the Home

-Addition or Subtraction to the Social Circle
+Additions or Subtractions to the Social Circle

-Seasonal and Temperature Changes
+Seasonal & Temperature Changes

-What you can do: If you live in a northern climate, increase the frequency of playtime during winter – since birds have migrated south, there are fewer things for your cat to watch out the window!
+What you can do: If you live in a colder climate, increase the frequency of play during winter.
+Since birds have migrated south, there are fewer things for your cat to watch out the window.
 Also, make sure your cat has blankets to snuggle in for warmth.

 Boredom can be a big problem for cats, but so can overstimulation.
-Because cats have such sensitive hearing and skin, excessive noise and touching can cause a great deal of stress.
+Because cats have sensitive hearing and skin, excessive noise and touching can cause a great deal of stress.

 What you can do: Pay attention to your cat’s body language.
-Cats are open to being petted and played with, but be sure you’re in tune with your cat’s attitude toward touching – if there are any signs of discomfort, give your cat some time to rest.
+Cats are open to being petted and played with but be sure you’re in tune with your cat’s attitude towards touching.
+If there are any signs of discomfort, give your cat some time to rest.

 Communicate with any children or other people in your home, so they keep this in mind, too.
 In terms of noise, keep your TV and music at a comfortable volume for your cat.